Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Abstract

 \section{Abstract}

-Understanding how emergent phases arise from microscopic interactions in quantum materials is of fundamental importance.
-Long range order can be strongly influenced by cooperative or competing interactions, an important example being lattice and magnetic degrees of freedom operative in numerous materials exhibiting insulator-to-metal transitions (IMTs).
-Ultrashort x-ray pulses provide a powerful approach to temporally disentangle magnetic and structural dynamics, yielding new insights into the subtleties of cooperative or competitive behavior that influence IMTs.
-Here we utilize femtosecond soft x-ray pulses to simultaneously probe the magnetic and electronic order following optical excitation in NdNiO$_3$ (NNO), a model nickelate exhibiting structural and magnetic dynamics that conspire to induce an IMT.
-During the course of the photoinduced IMT (above gap excitation), we observe an ultrafast ($<$ 180fs) quenching of magnetic order followed by a slower collapse of the insulating phase probed by X-ray absorption and THz transmission ($\sim$450fs).
-Pump wavelength dependence indicates that an intersite charge transfer (ICT) excitation is a crucial ingredient to initiate the non-thermal IMT dynamics.
-Density functional theory (DFT) calculations reveal a consistent scenario where ICT drives a collapse of antiferromagnetic order, dynamically preparing NNO for subsequent octahedral breathing mode relaxation that leads to the metallic phase.
+Ultrashort x-ray pulses can be used to disentangle magnetic and structural dynamics and are accordingly utilized here to study the photoexcitation of \NNO (NNO), a model nickelate exhibiting structural and magnetic dynamics that conspire to induce an IMT.
+During the course of the photoinduced insulator to metal transition (IMT) with above gap excitation, we observe an ultrafast ($<$ 180 fs) quenching of magnetic order followed by a time delayed collapse of the insulating phase probed by X-ray absorption and THz transmission (~ 450 fs) that correlates with the slowest optical phonon mode involved in the structural transition.
+A simultaneous order-disorder response at the Ni site and displacive response at the Nd site coexist in the ultrafast magnetic response.
+Crucially, we observe the optical phonon through its coherent coupling with Nd magnetic order, demonstrating that the magnetic and structural degrees of freedom both contribute in driving the IMT.
+Density functional theory (DFT) calculations reveal a consistent scenario where optically driven inter-site charge transfer (ICT) drives a collapse of antiferromagnetic order that in turn destabilizes the charge-ordered phase resulting in an IMT.
+These experiments provide new modalities for control of electronic phase transitions in quantum materials based on ultrafast interplay between structural and magnetic orders created by femtosecond photoexcitation.